Full-Time Enrollment Exceptions

 Graduate Students Conducting Research

 If you have completed all required course work for your degree program, and are now working only on research for a final project, dissertation or thesis, you are only required to enroll in research credits.
-In this situation, any number of hours in a thesis, dissertation or final project research course is considered full-time.
+In this situation, a thesis, dissertation, or final project research course may be considered full-time at fewer than 8 credit hours.
+These full time equivalencies are determined by the Registrar.
 If you have no further research credits to enroll for, but are not done with your research, consult with your department on further enrollment options.
-The most common enrollment solution is GRAD G599, a 0-credit course.
-G599 is only for master’s degree students, and may only be used for one semester.
-OIA approval not required.
+In these cases where a student is enrolled in a designated full-time equivalency course, OIA approval is not required.

 Final Semester of Study